 The Weekend College opened its doors in 1977 as the first program of its kind in Ohio.
 Our comprehensive schedule allows students to attend college on the weekends in pursuit of a bachelor's degree.
 The weekend college allows students with no transfer credits to obtain their degree in four years with a full-time schedule.
 Students who take courses over the summer or apply transfer credits to their studies can complete their degree in less time.

-Yes, we offer online and blended courses in 8 week terms-two per semester.
-We currently offer about 10-15 online and blended courses per semester and are adding more all the time.
+Yes, we offer online and blended courses in 8 week terms - two per semester.
+We currently offer about 10-15 online courses per semester; all other Weekend College courses are delivered in a blended format.

-We also offer three majors fully online: Accounting and Financial Management, Business Management, and Communication – a list we’re adding to frequently.
+We also offer three majors fully online: Accounting and Financial Management and Business Management.

 Yes.
-You may transfer up to 60 semester hours, and those who do so often graduate in as few as 18 months.
+You may transfer up to 75 hours of eligible credit, and those who do so often graduate in as few as 18 months.

-Students typically take 12 credit hours per semester across the 12-Week, 3-Week, and 8-Week terms in order to qualify for full-time financial aid.
+Students typically take 12 credit hours per semester across each eight-week term in order to qualify for full-time financial aid.
 Students frequently take between 6-9 hours on a part time basis.
 Students must take at least 6 hours to qualify for financial aid.
 The average number of credit hours for students in the Weekend College is 10.5 per semester.

-Summer coursework is offered in two eight-week terms with a variety of formats and offerings.
+Summer coursework is offered in two eight-week terms in blended and online formats.

 They are educators and business professionals who are experts in their field.
 They bring real life experiences and global issues into the classroom in order to give students an in-depth perspective on how to solve real world problems.
 They also care about student learning and success, and are available to students in and outside of class.